dwdas9/home/articles/AzureFunctions/AzureSkyWeather/HttpTriggered/nav2_AzureFunctions.md

 ---
 <!-- This section is included in nav.
 See the frontmatter on top! -->

-# Overview
+# Azure Functions Quickstart - Create, Debug, Deploy, Monitor

 Here, we'll learn quickly about Azure Functions.
 It's a cloud service by Azure where you can run pieces of code without worry about server and hosting.
 We'll start by setting up our workspace in VS Code and adding it with essential extensions.
 Then, we'll test our function.
 After debugging, we'll deploy it to Azure.
 Then, we'll monitor its performance.
 If you want to know more, I've put some essential info in the appendix section.

-## Azure Functions Quickstart - Create, Debug, Deploy, Monitor

-Here I will show you how to crete Azure Functions Project using VS Code and V2 Python Programming Model.

-### Create
+## Create

 Let's start by installing the following three Visual Studio Extensions and One Command Line Tool: